 True Narratives

 Leonardo believed in basing knowledge on experience, but he also indulged his love of fantasy.
 He relished the wonders that can be seen by the eye but also those seen only by the imagination.
 As a result, his mind could dance magically, and sometimes frenetically, back and forth across the smudgy line that separates reality from fantasies.
-[Walter Isaacson, Leonardo da Vinci, Infra., p.
+[Walter Isaacson, Leonardo da Vinci, p.
 263.]

 Book narratives: